Cairo-Based Blnk Raises US$37.1 Million To Expand Its Consumer Financing Business In Egypt

 The Series A round was led by Egypt-based venture capital firm Algebra Ventures, with participation from the Luxembourg-based SANAD Fund for MSME, US-based Endeavor Catalyst, and Abu Dhabi-based Emirates International Investment Company.
 Meanwhile, the debt financing was provided by a group of local banks and non-bank financial institutions, including the National Bank of Egypt, Suez Canal Bank, Al Baraka Bank Egypt, Corplease, Globalcorp, and BM Lease.

-Founded in 2022 by Amr Sultan and Tarek Elsheikh, Blnk provides point-of-sale financing solutions through a network of more than 3,000 merchants across sectors, including electronics, household appliances, furniture, and automotive services.
+Founded in 2022 by Amr Sultan and Tarek Elsheikh, Blnk provides point-of-sale (POS) financing solutions through a network of more than 3,000 merchants across sectors, including electronics, household appliances, furniture, and automotive services.
 The company enables customers to obtain financing within three minutes using minimal documentation, with repayment periods ranging from six to 36 months.
 While using artificial intelligence (AI) and machine learning technologies to support credit assessment and underwriting at the point of sale, it also analyzes local data and customer information to support credit decisions and generate real-time probability of default predictions, which allows for lending decisions and risk-based pricing to be determined instantly.

 The new capital will support the expansion of Blnk's consumer finance operations, the development of new products, enhancements to its technology capabilities, the exploration of geographic expansion opportunities, and the launch of a credit card program that will allow customers to use their approved credit limits beyond the company's merchant network.
-In an interview with Inc. Arabia, Sultan, who is also the CEO of Blnk, noted that the new investment reflects confidence in both the scale of the market opportunity, as well as the company’s ability to execute against it.
+In an interview with Inc. Arabia, Sultan, who is also the CEO of Blnk, noted that the new investment reflects confidence in both the scale of the market opportunity as well as the company’s ability to execute against it.

 “We believe investors and lending partners were attracted by the combination of a large market opportunity, a proven business model, and our ability to serve a segment that has historically been overlooked by traditional financial institutions,” said Sultan.
 “Despite the rapid growth of financial services in Egypt, credit penetration remains relatively low, particularly among unbanked and underbanked consumers.
 This creates a significant opportunity, but success in this market requires more than just demand.
 It requires the ability to assess risk accurately, operate efficiently, and serve customers at scale.
 Over the years, Blnk has invested heavily in developing its proprietary technology and risk infrastructure, enabling us to underwrite and serve underserved consumers in a sustainable and profitable way.”

 The investment in Blnk also comes at a time when the company is seeking to broaden its reach within Egypt's consumer finance market while building the infrastructure needed to support its next stage of growth.
-“The structure of this funding round, with support from both leading equity investors and a broad group of debt providers, reflects confidence not only in the size of the opportunity ahead of us, but also in our execution, technology, risk management capabilities, and the strength of our management team,” he added.
+“The structure of this funding round, with support from both leading equity investors and a broad group of debt providers, reflects confidence not only in the size of the opportunity ahead of us, but also in our execution, technology, risk management capabilities, and the strength of our management team,” Sultan said.
 “It signals a shared belief that Blnk is well-positioned to continue scaling financial access.”

 Since raising a seed round in November 2022, Blnk has onboarded more than one million customers and built a loan portfolio exceeding EGP 1 billion.
 The company said 75 percent of its customers were previously unbanked or underserved, while women account for more than 35 percent of its user base.
 According to Sultan, the company’s growth has been driven by a strategy centered on expanding access to financing for consumers who are often overlooked by traditional lending models.

 “One of the biggest barriers to credit access is that many consumers, particularly women and underbanked individuals, have little or no formal credit history,” Sultan noted.
 “Traditional credit models often struggle to assess these customers, leaving many creditworthy individuals excluded from the financial system.
 Closing this gap requires both the willingness and the capability to serve these segments.
 That means being adequately capitalized, having the right technology and risk infrastructure, and operating an efficient model that can profitably serve customers with smaller ticket sizes.
-At Blnk, we made a deliberate decision from day one to focus on underserved consumers and built the company around that objective.”
+At Blnk, we made a deliberate decision from day one to focus on underserved consumers, and built the company around that objective.”

 Read More: Riyadh-Based Fintech Arib Pockets US$23.5 Million Round Led By Saudi Arabia's Merak Capital